miikapuustinen/blender_autotracker/README.md

 ##Blender Autotracker addon

 ###What is it?
-Addon which introduces autotracking for Blender motion tracking.
+Blender addon which introduces autotracking for motion tracking.
 It automates marker creationg and feature detection, as well tries to cut down amount of bad tracks.
 ![test tag](https://github.com/miikapuustinen/blender_autotracker/blob/master/images/autotracker_screenshot.jpg)

 ###How to install?